The ABCD of topological recursion: Four classes of examples from geometry

-The intermediate cases in Proposition~\ref{AiryZFrob}, when $\theta_{C} \neq 0$, but not invertible, or in Proposition~\ref{WhitZFrob} when $\sigma \neq 0$, but not invertible, will not be discussed, since they can be obtained by limiting procedures.
-For the same reason, we will only write a proof of Proposition~\ref{WhitZFrob}.
+In the case $\dim \mathbb{A} = 1$ with the canonical scalar product ($H = 1$), we recover formula \eqref{Whity}.
+The intermediate cases in Proposition~\ref{AiryZFrob}, when $\theta_{C}$ is non-zero but non-invertible, or in Proposition~\ref{WhitZFrob} when $\sigma$ is non-zero but non-invertible, will not be discussed, since they can be obtained by limiting procedures from \ref{WhitZFrob}.
+For this reason, we will only write a proof of Proposition~\ref{WhitZFrob}.
 It is in fact a good exercise for the reader to repeat the scheme of this proof in the specific (and simpler) case of Proposition~\ref{AiryZFrob}.

 \textbf{Proof.} We consider a formal integral of the form

 where $\alpha_1,\alpha_2,\nu,\gamma,\beta,\tau_1,\tau_2 \in \mathbb{A}$ are considered as parameters.
 If $f\,:\,\mathbb{A} \rightarrow \mathbb{K}$, we denote